Want personalized picks that fit your family?

 What's the story?

-Woody Allen plays an obsessively-worried comic and writer named Alvy Singer.
+Woody Allen plays an obsessively worried comic and writer named Alvy Singer.
 Alvy talks right to the viewer whenever he feels like it, and he feels like telling us about his latest romantic meltdown, a breakup with a woman named Annie Hall (Diane Keaton).
-Alvy is Jewish, twice-divorced, addicted to psychotherapy, and his idea of a date movie is a four-hour Holocaust documentary.
-Annie is none of these, but they're instantly attracted to each other's quirkiness.
-Alvy nurtures Annie's singing career and gets her into night classes and therapy herself, but on the downside, he refuses to commit and soon becomes jealous of her night-school instructor.
+Alvy is Jewish, twice divorced, and addicted to psychotherapy, and his idea of a date movie is a four-hour Holocaust documentary.
+Annie has none of these qualities, but they're instantly attracted to each other's quirkiness.
+Alvy nurtures Annie's singing career and gets her into night classes and therapy herself, but, on the downside, he refuses to commit and soon becomes jealous of her night-school instructor.
 Annie, meanwhile, thinks Alvy will always look down on her for not being as intellectual as he is.
 Alvy and Annie go through a cycle of splits and reconciliations.
 The final breakup occurs when Annie's vocal talents get the attention, both romantic and professional, of a music producer (Paul Simon) based in sunny Los Angeles, a place that New Yorker Alvy loathes.
 Much later Alvy and Annie meet again, but only as friends, and Alvy is left to conclude that love affairs are worth the trouble and losses that, for him anyway, seem inevitable.

 Is it any good?

-This was the movie that beat out the original Star Wars the Best Picture Oscar.
+This was the movie that beat out the original Star Wars for the Best Picture Oscar.
 Do a thousand martyred Obi-Wan Kenobi action figures cry out for revenge?
-No, because ANNIE HALL really is a masterwork, and even a more impressive one when you consider it didn't trigger of flood of Lucas-esque copycats (except in a fad for Annie Hall-inspired mismatched-wardrobe ensembles).
-Woody Allen's sophisticated take on relationships is lively and fleet enough (complete with an animated interlude that parodies Disney) to amuse adolescents in particular, as well.
+No, because ANNIE HALL really is a masterwork and an even more impressive one when you consider it didn't trigger a flood of Lucas-esque copycats (except in a fad for Annie Hall-inspired mismatched-wardrobe ensembles).
+Woody Allen's sophisticated take on relationships is lively and fleet enough (complete with an animated interlude that parodies Disney) to amuse adolescents in particular.
 Doubtless, though, it would be PG-13 -- a rating that did not exist in 1977 -- were it to appear today.